-Julia Roberts Caught Kissing Another Man, Marriage In Trouble?
+Julia Roberts Caught Kissing Another Man: Is Her Marriage In Trouble?

 — Natalie Meyer (@nolazareva54925) January 2, 2017

-Julia Roberts is apparently “praying” that she and Moder can work out their relationship issues and avoid such a “pricey” divorce process.
+Julia Roberts is reportedly “praying” that she and Moder can work out their relationship issues and avoid such a “pricey” divorce process.

 “But right now, a divorce is imminent.”